sourcegraph/about/handbook/product/product_management/direction_template.md

-# <Product> direction
+# MyProductArea Direction

-This page outlines the vision, strategy and goals of the <Product> team.
+This page outlines the vision, strategy and goals of the MyProductArea team.

 # Vision